kajananchinniah/Gameboy-Emulator/README.md

 I also copied over a lot of code in multiple files / components (e.g. getBit, setBit, etc).
 In the future, I think having a utils or common file that would contain code that I see being used often is a good idea just to increase code reuse.

+As I will mention later, my PPU implementation is inaccurate (because it relies on end of scanline rendering).
+This was simpler, and my implementation ended up being a combination of the tutorial by CodeSlinger and the PPU description by the Gameboy Emulator Development Guide.
+In the future, I might refactor the follow what the real gameboy actually does (e.g. Pixel FIFO) to increase accuracy of my emulator but I'm happy with the results despite the low accuracy.

+For ROM banking, I implemented enough of MBC3 to play Pokemon and enough of MBC1 to play games.
+I felt this was sufficient.
+In the future, I might add more features (e.g. battery, latch clock, etc), but for now it's fine without.
+To save, I instead just dumped all the data into a `.sav` file and called it a day.
+This soln worked well (and provides the convenience of saving even in games without saving).

 ## Note on Tests
 Originally I had planned on unit testing every function I wrote via GTest.
 While this approach is fine, I realized that